webignition/bas-spec/docs/tutorial-import-test.rst

 .. literalinclude:: includes/examples/step/google-open-literal.yml

 A test is a YAML object with ``actions`` and ``assertions`` properties.
-This is the same as the :ref:`first test from the test suite tutorial <tutorial-test-suite-test-suite>` placed into its own file.
+This is the same as the :ref:`first test from the test suite tutorial <tutorial-test-test>` placed into its own file.

 .. literalinclude:: includes/examples/test/google-import-open.yml